Find helpful payment schedules, purchase options and more to fit the needs of your business.Learn More

 WHEN APPLYING FOR COMMERCIAL FINANCING

 There will probably come a time when you'll need to apply for financing, whether to obtain capital, lease equipment or simply to set up of a commercial line of credit to prepare for a budget shortfall.

 Any number of potential problems may arise during the course of business, forcing your company to seek financing solutions.
 These factors may include external market forces creating a slowdown, clients not paying invoices on time, or even a simple budgetary error.
 Thankfully, financing offers a means to overcome these hurdles and come out stronger and more flexible.

-To capitalize on the many benefits of commercial financing, it's important to prepare yourself and your company for the application process.
+To capitalise on the many benefits of commercial financing, it's important to prepare yourself and your company for the application process.
 Approaching the application process blindly-without any research and preparation-might ultimately lead to you not obtaining the financial solution your company needs.
 Consider these six tips when applying for financing:

 No matter how much financing you ultimately need, the lender will require you have the appropriate paperwork in place.
 You can follow a general rule of thumb: You'll need three to five years of budget information, tax statements and any financial assessments made by a third party.